luc-tielen/blog/site/posts/create_recursion_schemes_using_comonads.md

 image: recursion-schemes-using-comonads.png
 ---

-In today's post, I explain how comonads can be used to create a taylor-made recursion scheme to perform computations based on multiple simultaneous folds over a single recursive data type.
+In today's post, I explain how comonads can be used to create a tailor-made recursion scheme to perform computations based on multiple simultaneous folds over a single recursive data type.